chef/chef-web-docs/chef_master/source/ctl_chef.rst

 .. tag ruby_set_system_ruby_as_chefdk_ruby_windows_user_profile

-For new Microsoft Windows machines, commands cannot be appended to ``$PROFILE`` if the folder does not exist or if there is a new user profile, an error similar to the following may be returned:
+On new Windows machines, commands cannot be appended to ``$PROFILE`` if the folder does not exist, or if there is a new user profile.
+This will result in an error similar to the following:

 .. code-block:: bash